-Cancelling your Rental Home
+Cancelling your Vacation Property

 Complete the Reservation

-Be sure to get the property manager's contact phone number and entry/exit procedures for your vacation property.
-We suggest keeping the contact's information in your phone and wallet.
+Be sure you get the manager's contact number and entry/exit procedures for your rental home.
+We recommend storing the contact's information in your smart phone and wallet.

 Congratulations!
-All that is left is enjoying your visit!
+All that is left is making the most of your vacation!

 During your Stay

-- Enjoy your stay!
-Don't forget to protect the rental owner (and your stuff!) by keeping the vacation rental locked up when you are away, exactly like you would at home.
+- Remember to protect the property owner (and your stuff!) by keeping the property secured while you are away, just like you would in your own home.

-Hold a debrief with your family.
-Did they love their vacation?
-If everything was fantastic, next year's family vacation planning is going to be painless.
-Maybe the property wasn't quite right, and you will better recognize how to improve your search for the next time.
+Hold a meeting with your family.
+Did they love their stay?
+Maybe everything turned out to be perfect and you are ready to reserve the same rental for next year.
+If the rental wasn't ideal, and you will better recognize how to refine your search for the next vacation.